koushikCode/graphTraversal/README.md

 The first line of the ***graphFile.txt*** file is the name of the *Vertices*.
 Second line onwards each line contains the Edge name as per the following format:
 > Vertex1Vertex2; Example, AB, CD and so on, where AB is a directed edge from vertex A to vertex B.
-There should be no space in between Vertex1 and Vertex2.
+There should be no space in between the Vertex names.

 The ***TestRunStaticInput*** file has the Input Graph in the code itself; Self explanatory.